Cooper's hawk: Distribution and habitat

 Cooper's hawk's breeding range extends from southern Canada to northern Mexico.
 In southern Canada, they breed (but do not normally winter) in the southerly parts of the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec to extreme southwestern Nova Scotia.
-They reach their northerly limits as a breeder roughly in Jasper National Park and Cedar Lake, Manitoba.
-Cooper's hawks live almost throughout the contiguous United States, excepting some parts of the southern Great Plains, as well as perhaps a bit of northwestern Maine and northernmost Montana.
-Their breeding range terminates just before the southern part of Gulf Coast states, south Florida, the southern tip of Texas and all but inland northwestern Mexico.

-Their Mexican breeding range consists of northern Baja California, the mountains from eastern Sonora and Chihuahua to Durango, also recently in northern Coahuila, formerly east into Nuevo Leon and south to Michoacán and possibly still in Guerrero.
+The northern extent of their breeding range reaches roughly to Jasper National Park and Cedar Lake, Manitoba.
+Cooper's hawks can be found across the entirety of the contiguous United States at some part of the year, excepting the northernmost region of Maine.
+Their breeding range terminates along the Gulf Coast and south Florida, and south of the Rio Grande, excepting their Mexican breeding range consisting of northern Baja California, the mountains from eastern Sonora and Chihuahua to Durango, also recently in northern Coahuila, formerly east into Nuevo Leon and south to Michoacán and possibly still in Guerrero.
 In Oaxaca, records show that the species has been recorded year-around with the first confirmed breeding reported in 2001.

-In winter, they are found up to the southern half of Washington, the southern two-thirds of Idaho and Wyoming, southern South Dakota, the southern parts of Minnesota, Wisconsin and Michigan, extreme southwestern Ontario, southwestern and southeastern New York and New England up through all but northwestern Massachusetts and to the southeastern part of New Hampshire.
-In winter they range regularly throughout the parts of the southern United States where they do not breed, such as all Gulf Coast areas and in south Florida.
-Wintering Cooper's hawks are common through essentially all parts of Mexico, becoming less regular around Guatemala and isolated spots of the border of Honduras and Nicaragua, where the species is considered "infrequent but regular" as well as in central and southern Costa Rica and perhaps northern Panama.
-Vagrants have been recorded in Colombia.
-There are several cumulative records of Cooper's hawks also appearing in Cuba at times of migration but generally the species is still considered a vagrant rather than a regularly occurring species there.
+In winter, they are found up to the southern half of Washington, the southern two-thirds of Idaho and Wyoming, southern South Dakota, the southern parts of Minnesota, Wisconsin, and Michigan, extreme southwestern Ontario, southwestern and southeastern New York, and New England through all but northwestern Massachusetts and to the southeastern part of New Hampshire.
+In winter, they range regularly throughout the parts of the southern United States, where they do not breed, such as all Gulf Coast areas and in South Florida.
+Wintering Cooper's hawks are common through all parts of Mexico except the Yucatán Peninsula, with Central American populations occurring in Guatemala and the border regions of Honduras and Nicaragua.